MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ---------------------------------------------------------------------------------------------------------------------
 ## Serving a single static file
 for this section, this will be the file structure:
 - lib
     - public
         - images
             -  all our images
         - style.css
         - index.html
         - used-picture.html
         - app.js
 - server.js

 **Serving a single file**
 - the way inert works is that you will have routes that instead of just giving a response, will serve as a static file:
 - when you register Inert, it decorates the 'h' response toolkit with the .file() method, which takes the path to file you would like to serve
 - lets show this by serving a single image:

 ```
+js
-FILE: server.js
+// FILE: server.js

 ...
     server.route({